SmartTokenLabs/TokenScript/doc/design_paper.md

 The remarkable blockchain speculations that took place in 2017 - 2018 brought everyone's attention to crypto tokens.
 As we bought and sold them, we forgot their intended purpose was to be used; this is analogous to the housing bubble in which people forgot that houses were not merely speculative assets but rather a place to live.

-To provide a practical use of the blockchain, we must understand its utility to the world economy and the internet.
+To provide a practical use of the blockchain, we must understand its utility to the world economy and the Internet.
 The authors of this paper are technical experts who went through years of research and experimentation into its applications both via financial institutions and startups.
 With this experience, we came to realise that the blockchain has two primary functions:

 1. It provides a frictionless market.

 2. It integrates the web.
 We define the technique to make it happen in "Tokenisation".

 Despite the great folly in 2017-2018, it is not a bad thing to initially focus on tokens.
 Tokens are the enabler of the two primary functions.
 We define the technique to make it happen in "Tokenisation".
 Tokenised rights can be traded on the market and integrated across systems, forming a frictionless market and allowing free integration.
 Previous efforts in this industry primarily focused on enriching the capacity of the technology.
 This project will focus on tokenisation and introduce a standardisation effort known as Tokenscript (Token Behaviour Markup Language) which will make the blockchain technical stack complete, providing utility for the economy and the internet.

 Previous efforts in this industry primarily focused on enriching the capacity of the technology.
 This paper focuses on tokenisation and introduces a standardisation effort we call Tokenscript (Token Behaviour Markup Language), which will make the blockchain technical stack complete and provide utility for the economy and the internet.
 Tokenscript will unleash the full potential of Tokenisation.

 Please join our work at tokenscript.org.
 A Yellow Paper to guide implementors to use Tokenscript for their tokens and dapps will take months to make, but a work in progress is always available online.
 Participate now to prevent the draft specification derail from a valueable use case in your knowledge.